sucharush/Robust-journey-planner/README.md

 # Robust Journey Planning
 **Summary:** This is a robust journey planner for public transport that works across different regions of Switzerland.
 A user can simply select arrival & departure stops, time of departure, preferred time of arrival, and a minimal level of confidence at which the user wants a journey to succeed.
-After that, the model will crunch a large amount of data and predict the most optimal routes for a user to choose from.
+After that, the model will crunch a large amount of data and predict a set of routes for a user to choose from.

 ## Team members